CSMYang/YOLOLOLOLOL/README.txt

        In order to check different results, choose images from ./example and manually set the image path in detection_cuda.py.
 You could also test more images using the PASCAL VOC 2007 image dataset or the dataset using the similar format.
-    3. To check results of tracking, run tracker.py directly.
+    3. To check results of tracking, run yolo_cv.py directly.
+If you want to try different parameters, you can do it by giving different thresholds to track_everything or track_specific_image.
+       Note that, the tracker implemented in tracker.py is only the backend of the tracking module.
+       It needs manual operations to mount that module on detectors.
+Currently we have it mounted on yolo_cv.py and detection_cuda.py

 Reference:
     1. For the loss.py, we get the idea from Motokimura's yolo_v1_pytorch code.
 You can check